 Simple English definitions for legal terms

-Read a random definition: similarity
+Read a random definition: wrongful termination

 An uncontested divorce is when a married couple agrees to end their marriage without fighting in court.
 This means they have already decided on how to divide their property, handle child custody, and other important issues.
 They can do this by writing down their agreement or by one person not responding to the divorce papers.
 Each state has different rules for uncontested divorces, so it's important to check the laws in your state before starting the process.